How Confident Should You Be In The Age Of Unpredictability?

 Investment Perspectives: Q3, 2020

-Daniel Barnes is the Chief Investment Officer for Strait & Sound.
-His mission is to frame and craft each client’s exposure to risk in accordance and alignment with their long-term financial goals.
+Daniel Barnes is the Director of Wealth Management for Strait & Sound.
+His mission is to frame and craft his client’s exposure to risk in accordance and alignment with their long-term financial goals.
 In this way, Daniel is instrumental in helping clients achieve complete financial independence.

 You’ll often hear the people of Strait & Sound make this statement: we cannot predict the future.
 We say this because it’s true.
 But we also say it as a reminder to ourselves that the future is unwritten.
 So we need to be very careful about the promises we make to our clients and even our own families.
 At Strait & Sound, we don’t just offer advice and financial strategies to clients.
 We walk-our-talk by structuring our financial lives according to the same principles we recommend to clients.
 I guess you could say – we are in this together.